Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 An [Azure Account](https://azure.microsoft.com/free/) as well as an [Azure Speech Services key](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices) is needed to run the Accelerator.

-> [!IMPORTANT]
-> You need to create a Speech Resource with a paid (S0) key.
+**_NOTE:_** You need to create a Speech Resource with a paid (S0) key.
 The free key account will not work.
 Optionally for analytics you can create a Text Analytics resource too.

 If the above link does not work try the following steps: